JuliaSmoothOptimizers/JSOSuite.jl/docs/src/tutorial.md

 In this tutorial, we provide examples of usage of the `minimize` function exported by `JSOSuite.jl`.

-There are two important challenges in solving an optimization problem: (i) model the problem, and (ii) solve the problem with an appropriate solver.
+There are two important challenges in solving an optimization problem: (i) model the problem, and (ii) solve the problem with an appropriate optimizer.

 ## Modeling